-A selection advisory panel may be convened as part of this process to provide advice on the most suitable candidates for appointment, for consideration by the Ministerial Council and the Queensland Minister for Health.
+A selection advisory panel may be convened as part of this process to provide advice on the most suitable candidates for appointment, for consideration by each state and territory Minister for Health.

 Shortlisted applicants may be interviewed or otherwise assessed to ensure that they have the necessary qualifications, skills and experience for the position.
 Applicants are also required to provide information on whether they are current members of other government or statutory bodies.